 This old-fashioned frosting is worth reviving.
 With its satiny, marshmallowy swirls, it looks almost too pretty to eat.
 It contains not a speck of fat.
-It is airy and sweet – but not over-the-top sweet.
+It is light and lovely, and sweet – but not over-the-top sweet.
 And it can be browned with a kitchen torch.
-Seven-Minute Frosting got its name from the whipping time (sorta).
-It is also known as boiled icing, white mountain frosting, meringue frosting or marshmallow frosting.
-Since it’s made on the stovetop, you will need an electric hand-held mixer.
+Seven-Minute Frosting got its name from the whipping time, but that’s more of a sorta than a rule.
+It is also known as boiled icing, white mountain frosting, marshmallow frosting or meringue frosting.
+It is indeed like a swiss meringue, but revved up with extra sugar.

 1 tbsp (15 mL) white corn syrup

 Add egg whites, sugar, corn syrup, water, cream of tartar and salt to large heatproof mixing bowl.
 Beat with hand-held electric mixer on medium-low speed 1 minute, or until combined, shiny and opaque, with a few small bubbles on top.
 Let sit 5 minutes, or until sugar starts to dissolve.

 Meanwhile, fill medium pan with 1 inch (2.5 cm) water.
 Bring to boil on high heat.
 Reduce heat to medium-low to maintain simmer.

 Place bowl with egg white mixture in pan over simmering water.
 Using hand-held electric mixer, beat on high speed 6 minutes, or until temperature reaches 175F (79C), and meringue is shiny, voluminous and fluffy, with stiff peaks.

 Remove from heat.
 Add vanilla.
 Beat on high speed 1 minute, or until heavy and very stiff.
 Let sit 15 to 30 minutes, until cooled to room temperature.
 Use immediately.

 Makes 5-1/2 cups (1.375 L).